 - Community Give-Back Coat, Toy or Book Drives,

-- At one point Garry Trudeau “Doonesbury” merchandise (profit went to charity), and
+- At one point, Garry Trudeau “Doonesbury” merchandise (profit went to charity), and

 - Pushing heavily, Starbucks Gift Cards!

-This promotional period had the highest number of featured and new products, and the shortest number of weeks.
+This promotional period had the highest number of featured and new products and the shortest number of weeks.
 But, we knew a great Christmas season would roll into a great new year!

-Fun fact: January thru March – the First Fiscal Quarter of the year and typically slower time for restaurant and retailers is Starbucks second fiscal quarter.
+Fun fact: January thru March – the First Fiscal Quarter of the year and typically slower time for restaurants and retailers is Starbucks second fiscal quarter.
 Starbucks decided Q1 takes place from October thru December – a busy time of the year.
 This ensures Starbucks starts off the year strong with a great Q1.
-Clever, huh?!
+Clever, huh?!*

-What do you already have planned that is “news worthy?”
+What do you already have planned that is “newsworthy?”

 If you don’t have news, you may need to create it.
 This is where – during the Sales Goal portion of your planning – having an honest understanding of how hard or easy it is to make your goals is important.